4 Truth Ministry

 What Will Happen During the 70th week (vs 27)?

-The final seven year period (7 x 360 days=2,520 days), known as the tribulation, will be composed of a few specific items:
+The 70th week is the final seven-year period (7 x 360 days=2,520 days) known as the tribulation.
+It will be composed of a few specific items according to Daniel 9:27:

 2. In the middle, the Antichrist puts an end to sacrifice and grain offering and the abomination of desolation occurs (see also Matthew 24:15)

-3. At the end, the Antichrist comes to his end at the Second Coming of our great God and Savior, Jesus Christ.
-(Revelation 19:11-19)
+3. At the end, the Antichrist comes to his end at the Second Coming of our great God and Savior, Jesus Christ. (see also Revelation 19:11-19)

-In conclusion, the seventy weeks of Daniel is a specified period of time that God has ordained for His people, in order to bring to pass His promises surrounding the Messiah’s first and second comings.
-The first coming of the Messiah and His death/atonement for sin was fulfilled according to God’s promise.
-Because God is faithful to His Word, we can count upon all the other promises in Daniel 9 coming to pass at the end of the 70th week when Christ returns.
+As we have seen in this article, the 70 weeks of Daniel is a specified period that God has ordained for His people, to bring to pass His promises surrounding the Messiah’s first and second comings.
+The first coming of the Messiah, and His death/atonement for sin, was fulfilled according to God’s promise.
+And because God is faithful to His Word, we can count upon all the other promises in Daniel 9 coming to pass at the end of the 70th week when Christ returns.
 We can also count on the 70th week occurring as God says it will for the nation of Israel (Daniel 9:24).
-But the events will affect the whole church because they will see that God keeps His promises.
+The events will affect the whole church in that they will see that God keeps His promises.
 Thus, all of God’s saints should look forward with anticipation to Christ’s Second Coming.
-Even so, come quickly, Lord Jesus.
+Even so, come quickly, Lord Jesus!

 For More on the Book of Daniel